 This section presents the RIT-D augmentation and replacement projects in the 5-year planning horizon that Endeavour Energy will investigate.
-Endeavour Energy reviews its network needs at least annually and the dates shown may be adjusted from year to year as the underlying customer demand and network need change over time.
+Endeavour Energy reviews its network needs on a continuous basis and the dates shown may be adjusted from year to year as the underlying customer demand and network need change over time.

 Listed in Table 5 are the identified augmentation RIT-D projects and Table 6 details the retirement or replacement RIT-D Projects.
 The Endeavour Energy project identification number has been included to allow matching to our other regulatory reporting.
-Identified needs based on place names may change over time and place names are determined by other statutory authorities.
+Identified needs based on place names may change over time and place names are determined by the relevant authorities.